khuyen-le/jspsych-jatos-waiting-room/README.md

 1. Locate where your `study-assets-root` folder is.
 When you open the page localhost:9000, you'll see the address.

-2. Create a `New Study` on the JATOS server homepage.
+2. Click on `Studies` > `New Study` on the JATOS server homepage.
 This will create a new folder in the `study-assets-root` folder, with a randomly-generated UUID.

 3. Copy the **content** of `test-jatos-waiting-room` into this new folder.